score-spec/docs/content/en/docs/dependencies/_index.md

     type: workload
 ```

-The second workload is described in the `service-b.yaml` file and doesn't have additional dependencies.
+The second Workload is described in the `service-b.yaml` file and doesn't have additional dependencies.

 ```yaml
 apiVersion: score.dev/v1b1